- Why is Cochrane doing this?

 Cochrane has engaged Origin Editorial as the consultant team to support this work, from selection to implementation.

 This programme of work covers the EMS and linked production systems (from when content leaves the EMS up to publication).
 There will be multiple projects within the programme.
 The team has set up the programme, including individual projects and teams, for the two active projects (listed below) with rough timelines.

-This project includes an in-depth review of the EMS systems and related services from the shortlisted vendors, and setting up the contract for a new EMS.
-Discussions with the vendors is ongoing and progressing well, and the EMS vendors are ingesting test files for Cochrane content.
-The project team anticipates signing a contract with a vendor over the next few months (though timelines may need to adjust given the COVID-19 pandemic).
+This project includes an in-depth review of the EMS systems and related services from the shortlisted vendors and setting up the contract for a new EMS.
+Following discussions with the vendors and vendors ingesting test files for Cochrane content, a preferred vendor has been selected.
+Over the coming months, the project team will work with the vendor on agreeing the contract, including required customization for Cochrane’s needs.
+The project team anticipates signing a contract with the over the next few months.
 On signing with a vendor, the team will engage with editorial teams regarding reasonable timelines and implementation plans to seamlessly move onto the selected system.